Pullman, Washington: Education

 The city's only public high school, Pullman High School (PHS) has about 700 students.
 It is on Military Hill.
 Its mascot for its athletic teams is the greyhound.
 PHS offers honors and advanced placement courses, along with Running Start course work through WSU and Spokane Falls Community College.

 Washington State University

 Pullman is the site of the flagship campus of Washington State University (WSU), a member of the Pac-12 Conference (Pac-12) in NCAA Division I. WSU is the second-largest university in the state of Washington, and is well known for its veterinary medicine, business, architecture, engineering, agriculture, pharmacy, and communications schools.

 Transportation

-Pullman is located near the junction of several major highways.
-U.S. Route 195 and State Route 27 travel north towards the Spokane area, passing through various towns in the Palouse, while State Route 270 follows the Bill Chipman Palouse Trail to Moscow, Idaho.
+Pullman is located near the junction of U.S. Route 195 (US 195) and State Route 27, which both travel north towards the Spokane area and serve towns in the Palouse.
+US 195 also continues south towards Lewiston, Idaho.
+State Route 270 provides east–west connections between Pullman and Moscow, Idaho, and shares the same corridor as the Bill Chipman Palouse Trail.